lspitzner/seaaye/README.md

 1. Place a copy of this repository in `nix/seaaye` (relative to `$MYPROJECT` root directory, wherever that may be.
 The one that contains your `foo.cabal`, `stack.yaml`, `package.yaml` files)
-2. Create `nix/package-setup.nix` file with appropriate contents (TODO document "appropriate")
+2. Create `nix/package-setup.nix` file with appropriate contents.
+   See the example included in this repository at `doc/package-setup.nix`
 3. (optional) Create `stack-x-x.yaml` files for the desired GHC versions to be tested
 4. Run `make -f nix/seaaye/Makefile ci`